dguglielmi-git/mechanicos/README.md

-# Basic ReactJS Login Template Project
+# MechanicOS - WebApp Car Workshop Manager

-Base project template to start a project with a basic login screen
+This project was built to manage a Car Workshop.

 ## Getting Started 🚀